Is Gambling Legal in New Jersey? A Comprehensive Guide (2026 Update)

 No, you cannot.
 You must be at least 21 to enter a casino in AC, and the legal gambling age across the state of NJ is 21.
 If you’re 18 and want to gamble in NJ, you can play the State Lottery, as you only need to be 18 to purchase a ticket for any of the eight games.

 You don’t need to be a the Garden state resident to gamble, but you must be within state lines to be legally permitted.
-When playing casino games or placing sports bets online, the casino will consider your computer’s IP address and block anyone not in New Jersey from creating an account.
+When playing casino games or placing sports bets online, licensed operators use geolocation technology to verify that you are physically located within New Jersey state lines.
+Anyone outside the state will be blocked from placing wagers.

 No, the casino laws in NJ stipulate that Internet casinos must be attached to land-based casinos in AC.
 Therefore, you can only operate an online casino in NJ with a physical presence.